-To take an iconic example, we need ask ourselves not: "How can we fly less?" but rather: "Why do we fly?" (what organisational forms, cultural economy, values, etc. lie behind our mobility practices).
+For instance, we need ask ourselves not: "How can we fly less?" but rather: "Why do we fly?" (what organisational forms, cultural economy, values, etc. lie behind our mobility practices).

 Working on these root causes help us reconsider and expand our understanding of unsustainable practices in the arts, some of which have been revealed and reinforced by the pandemic (i.e. socio-economic sustainability).

 Part 2 « The cultural sector in 2050: imagining transformative proposals »

 In order to translate these reflections into concrete proposals, participants are invited to imagine in small groups cultural formats/intervention, practices, and forms of organisation that are transformative in their perspective.
 Finally, we exchange and dream together about a sustainable and environmental-friendly arts ecosystem by 2050.

 "Forest" by pytti5, © Commons CC0 1.0)